Salt-555/Pip-pi/README.md

 ## Features

-- Interactive chat interface with multiple AI personalities
+- Interactive chat interface combining the strengths of multiple LLM's
-- Real-time system monitoring (CPU and memory usage)
+- Easily configurable to use your favorite model for it's brains.
-- Customizable themes
+- Customizable themes, easy to add new styles.
-- Animated ASCII face expressions
+- Animated ASCII face expressions.
-- Audio feedback
+- Audio feedback.
-- Cross-platform compatibility
+- Cross-platform compatibility.

 ## Prerequisites